Typing in Yiddish on a Mac

 Step 4: Drag Yiddish Klal.bundle from your Downloads folder into your Keyboard Layouts folder.
 You will probably need to enter your computer’s password to authenticate.
 Before continuing on to the next step, I suggest restarting your computer.

 Step 5: Click the Apple logo () in the upper-left corner of your screen.
-Then System Preferences.
+Then System Settings (or System Preferences).
 Now, open up Keyboard and then select Input Sources.
 On the left side of the screen, click the + sign to add a language.
 You should see Yiddish on the list.
-(If not, you may need to restart your computer.)
 There, click Yiddish Klal (with its small komets-alef אָ logo) and Add it to your system.
-Now, make sure that “Show input menu in menu bar” is selected once you get back to the Input Sources menu.
+(If Yiddish Klal does not appear, you may need to restart your computer and try this step again.)

 alt text